 What inspired you to launch Edge of Ember?

 I started Edge of Ember in 2014, right around the time I moved from my native Singapore to London to be with my husband.
-I was working in finance for six years prior to that, but always wanted to do something more creative.
+I was working in finance on a trading floor for six years prior to that, but always wanted to do something more creative.

 When I finally bit the bullet and quit my job, I took some time out to travel across Asia.
 During my travels I came across a wealth of artisan workshops selling the most beautiful jewellery – which I became quite fascinated by.
 I had always loved jewellery, and at the time struggled to find good quality but affordably priced pieces.